julianfl0w/Deism/README.md

 #### Shoutouts

-<sup>0</sup> We remember the Christians, who established peaceful empires and banished slavery. <sup>1</sup> Blessed are those who forsake the darkness and choose to walk in the light. <sup>2</sup> To the followers of Allah, Brahma, Yahweh, you have been superseeded.
+<sup>0</sup> We remember the Christians, who established peaceful empires and banished slavery. <sup>1</sup> Blessed are those who forsake the darkness and choose to walk in the light.

 #### Covenant